 There’s no denying that lo-fi video is making an impact on social performance, no matter the industry.
 It’s not to say that professionally produced video no longer holds any value to brands.
 Hi-fi video will remain a key content pillar for many—especially for luxury, media, and publishing brands that are producing big-budget video content that is used across multiple marketing channels.
 The brands that are able to find a balance between both styles of video to effectively accomplish their goals on social are the ones that are meeting and exceeding their KPIs.

-We’re just going to go ahead and say it, lo-fi video will be a continuing trend in 2023 that you won’t want to miss.
+Lo-fi video will be a continuing trend in 2023 that you won’t want to miss.
 Grab your iPhone and get to work.